-Priority One Enrolment:
+International Enrolment:

 Enrolment may be offered to approved applicants who have completed and met all admissions requirements.
+The College recognises that international students need confirmed admission in time for visa applications.

-Priority Two Enrolment (November to December):
+Domestic Enrolment (November to December):

 Enrolment may be offered to approved applicants who have completed and met all admissions requirements.
 The College recognises that for many students, particularly those studying at AUT, official transcripts may not be available by the November due date.
 The College will accept unofficial transcripts for the purpose of Priority Two enrolment offers.
 If official transcripts have not been provided, the enrolment offer will be conditional on the provision of official transcripts by the due date.